By Eleanor O'Connor – On

 These internet and cloud-based tools can allow for a portion of your managerial and support staff to work remotely:

 ➤ Cloud-based voice, video conferencing & group messaging platforms (Arbeit Connect)

 ➤ Cloud-based file storage (Dropbox)

-Whether you choose to use one or all of these tools, your off-site workforce will be better prepared to work from home (or anywhere with an internet connection), while effectively communicating with on-site workers.
+With these tools, your off-site workforce will be better prepared to work from home (or anywhere with an internet connection), while effectively communicating with on-site workers.
 According to Andrew Hewitt, analyst at Forrester, for optimal productivity you’ll also want to utilize a VPN and ensure that your staff has sufficient bandwidth in the location they’ll be working from.

 Andrew states that a VPN will provide authentication layers so employees can access the cloud-based systems mentioned above without compromising any sensitive data.
 As for bandwidth, an internet connection of at least 50 Mbps should be sufficient.

 Despite utilizing a video & voice conferencing tool to facilitate communication between virtual & on-site workers, construction workers will still need to be present on job sites to continue moving forward with construction projects.